 [Certification Q&A (15)] We will answer the meaning of logos and letters on label labels such as the PSE mark (Electrical Appliance and Material Safety Act)

 Hello.
-It is a hori of the manager.
+It is the moat of the caretaker.

-To conclude earlier, CE certification is only a European certification, so acquiring it does not exempt Japan's compulsory authentication (PSE, Radio Law, etc.).
-However, I think that it will be one to prove the height of the quality of the product.
+CE certification is only a European certification, so even if you have obtained it, you will not be exempt from compulsory certification of Japan (PSE, Radio Law, etc.).
+However, I think it will be one of the proofs of the high quality of the product.
+However, it is also true that if CE is written on the label, it will be reassuring by itself.

 Review of general PSE display contents